meterio/WarringStakes/README.md

 | Skeyili1Liaaeeeyyr   |  500    |

 # Instructions for Participating in the Meter Test Net
+If you haven't, please complete the complete the [KYC form](https://form.typeform.com/to/BJ9tdMQp) if you want to receive the testnet incentive.
+The testnet is however completely permissionless and we welcome any abuses.
-If you haven't, please complete the [validator application form](https://metervalidators.typeform.com/to/yVVUDw) with your Meter wallet address.
-Please be aware that the Warring Stakes Testnet is a separate test net from the default wallet configuration and the explorer on our website.
-You will have to add your node in the wallet and connect to it to see the Warring Stakes Testnet (Selecting the your own node in the main interface) Please also remember to comment on the Github Issue 1 of your validator.
+If you are running your own validator node, it is highly advised to connect the official Meter Wallet to your own node, so you have the most secure and up to date view of the network.
+Please also remember to comment on the Github Issue 1 of your validator.

 # Overview
 Meter is a hybrid PoW and PoS blockchain system with dual chain structure.
 All the accounts and transactions are recorded on the PoS chain while PoW chain (currently a modified version of Bitcoin starting from the same genesis of Bitcoin) just maintains the crypto puzzles for mining.
 The PoW chain submits the solutions for the crypto puzzles to the PoS chain and the winning miners receive reward on their accounts on the PoS chain.

 Epoch:
 Meter operates on epochs, which are signaled by k-blocks (regular blocks are called m-blocks).
 At the end of epoch, the committee nodes vote on the longest PoW chain and distribute mining rewards to all the PoW miners, it also pass the information to the PoW chain and all the PoW miners will have to start mining for the stamped PoW block.
 To create a k-block, the PoW chain typically has to have more than 60 blocks.
 Since the average PoW block period is 1 minute, each epoch is therefore around 1 hour (currently the time for epoch is completely decided by PoW, but we will implement cross interactions for epoch adjustments in the future).
-On the Warring Stakes test net, we reduced the epoch period to be around 4 minutes to speed up the reproduction of potential bugs.
 All system financial related activities like reward distribution, entering and exiting the delegate node pool only happens at k-blocks.

 It is also required to run both PoS and PoW processes on the same physical or virtual machine to ensure security.